Koh Tao Scuba Diving Best Aussie Divers PADI

 Have your equipment serviced and maintained regularly.

-In Section One of the PADI Open Water Course they make the following recommendation in relation to scuba diving equipment.
+In Section One of the PADI Open Water Course, they make the following recommendations in relation to scuba diving equipment.

-They also suggest that some items (regulator and scuba cylinders) do require parodic inspections by professional as recommended by the equipment manufacture.
+They also suggest that some items (regulator and scuba cylinders) do require periodic inspections by professionals as recommended by the equipment manufacturer.

 Account for all divers (a physical, individual response should be received from every diver before entering/after exiting.

-PADI recommends before leaving the dock that there is a roll call for all divers.
+PADI recommends before leaving the dock that there is at minimum a roll call for all divers.
 It is important that the boat leader the names and numbers of divers on board.

-Equally if not more important the boat leader should account for every diver at the completion of each dive.
-This should be done personally and preferably sighting each diver.
+Equally if not more important the boat leader should account for every diver at the completion of each dive, before leaving the dive site.
+This should be done personally and preferably sighting each individual diver.

 Avoid overhead environments unless properly trained and equipped.

-Similar to an earlier section, diving in overhead environments such as wrecks and caves provide unique dangers that require divers to be specific training.
+Similar to an earlier section, diving in overhead environments such as wrecks and caves provides unique dangers that require divers to be specific training.

 PADI also make recommendations in their Instructor Manual stating not to take uncertified divers into overhead environments without direct access to the surface.